 • providing assistance to developing countries in their medium- to long-term planning for the implementation and development of national ICT broadband network plans;

-• collecting and disseminating information and analyses on the current status of broadband backbone and submarine cables, in order to assist members in network planning, avoiding duplication of efforts and resources and disseminating information on different countries' experiences with the use of different technologies and services.
+• collecting and disseminating information and analyses on the current status of broadband backbone and submarine cables, in order to assist members in need in network planning, avoiding duplication of efforts and resources and disseminating information on different countries' experiences with the use of different technologies and services.
 This is including the creation of an online Interactive Transmission Map related to national backbone worldwide connectivity (Optical Fibres, Microwaves, Submarine Cables, Satellite Earth Stations) as well as of other key metrics of the ICT sector;

-• promoting Internet exchange points (IXPs) as a long-term solution to advance connectivity, and supporting ITU members with deployment of/transition to IPv6-based networks and applications, in collaboration with relevant expert organizations.
+• promoting Internet exchange points (IXPs) as a costeffective solution to advance connectivity, and supporting ITU members with deployment of/transition to IPv6-based networks and applications, in collaboration with relevant expert organizations.

 Rural communications